outdoorbits/little-backup-box/README.md

 ## Usage

-In the card backup mode:
+The exact backup steps depend on the backup mode.

+### Card backup mode

 1. Boot the Raspberry Pi
 2. Plug in a backup storage device